caused by the most common

 The success rate is higher and additional treatments are less likely to be

-required when surgery is performed on fewer and smaller warts.
+needed when surgery is done on fewer and smaller warts.
 But surgery is

 less likely to be needed for a few small areas of warts.
 Surgery may require